Madh93/tpm/README.md

 ### Install a provider

 To install a provider you only need to provide the name.
 Optionally, you can specify a version by using `<package>@<version>`.
-By default, if no version is specified, the latest avaiable version, also known as `@latest`, will be installed.
+By default, if no version is specified, the latest available version, also known as `@latest`, will be installed.

 You can also specify the architecture and operating system.
 If not specified, the information from the system where tpm is being executed will be used.